 A new report on women in STEM features Harvey Mudd College’s computer science program as an example of how educational institutions can dramatically increase women’s representation in computing.

-Solving the Equation: The variables for Women’s Success in Engineering and Computing, released on March 26 by the American Association of University Women (AAUW), assesses the current state of women’s participation in the engineering and computing fields and provides recommendations for industry and education on how to increase representation.
+The STEM Gap: Women and Girls in Science, Technology, Engineering and Math, released on March 26 by the American Association of University Women (AAUW), assesses the current state of women’s participation in the engineering and computing fields and provides recommendations for industry and education on how to increase representation.

 According to AAUW researchers, the majority of STEM jobs—more than 80 percent—are in engineering and computing, yet women comprise only 12 percent of the engineering workforce and 26 percent of the computing workforce.